Photo by Juliet Furst

 How Long Does One Really Look At Art?

-This flies in the face of previous assumptions about how people engage with art in museums and highlights one of the challenges faced by curators: grabbing attention quickly and rewarding the ones who stay longer.
+This contradicts earlier assumptions about how people engage with art in museums.
+It highlights a challenge faced by curators.
+They must grab attention quickly and reward those who stay longer.

 Most museum moments are over in 30 seconds.
 Art requires us to slow down.